-- a) Part-I code is defined as follows: - i) for B&M branches/offices: 7 digits alphanumeric code of which: - first three digits from the left stand for bank code - next four digits stand for branch code - ii) Non-Administratively Independent Offices (NAIOs - temporary offices), such as stand-alone extension counter / satellite office / representative office / cash counter / inspectorate / collection counter / mobile office / Airport counter / Hotel counter / Exchange Bureau: 16 digit (Out of 16 character code first 5 places are reserved for Bank code (in case bank code is less than 5 digit, left places will be padded with 0) next 3 digit will be 'NAI' and then alphanumeric for remaining 8 places.
-Each NAIO is linked to some independent BO for Part - I code of the base BO should be provided). - iii) ATMs, Other fixed Customer Service Points: 16 digits (New BSR code of 16 characters to Fixed Point Business Correspondent outlet, ATMs / CSP (16 characters code which will consist of Bank Code, followed by string or 'ATM' or 'CSP' and then alphanumeric for remaining 8 places.
+- a) Part-I code is defined as follows: - i) for B&M branches/offices of banks: 7 digits alphanumeric code of which: - first three digits from the left stand for bank code - next four digits stand for branch code - ii) for branches/offices of state/district central co-op. banks, state/central land development banks.
+7 digits alphanumeric code of which: - first four digits from the left stand for bank code - next three digits stand for branch code - iii) for branches/offices of other co-op. banks, 7 digits alphanumeric code of which: - first five digits from the left stand for bank code - next two digits stand for branch code - iv) Non-Administratively Independent Offices (NAIOs - temporary offices), such as stand-alone extension counter /satellite office/representative office/cash counter/ inspectorate/ collection counter/mobile office/Airport counter/ Hotel counter /Exchange Bureau: 16 digit (Out of 16 character code first 5 places are reserved for Bank code (in case bank code is less than 5 digit, left places will be padded with 0) next 3 digit will be 'NAI' and then alphanumeric for remaining 8 places.
+Each NAIO is linked to some independent BO for Part - I code of the base BO should be provided).

+v) ATMs, Other fixed Customer Service Points: 16 digits (New BSR code of 16 characters to Fixed Point Business Correspondent outlet, ATMs/CSP (16 characters code which will consist of Bank Code, followed by string or 'ATM' or 'CSP' and then alphanumeric for remaining 8 places.
 Out of 16-character code first 5 places are reserved for Bank code, in case bank code is less than 5 digit left places will be padded with 0).